BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Shopify’s ‘Point of Sale’ hardware store

-By contrast, with Shopify, POS is a more ‘out of the box’ affair, with the POS hardware kits and POS plans being available direct from Shopify.
+By contrast, with Shopify, POS is a more ‘built-in’ affair, with the POS hardware kits and POS plans being available direct from Shopify.

 Which approach to POS is better will boil down to individual user requirements.
 Merchants with an existing relationship with an existing POS service will probably value the flexibility provided by BigCommerce — but those who want a more tightly integrated approach will prefer how Shopify handles POS.